metaflow-ai/neural_style/README.md

 **Fourth:** Pretrain models

-*If you only want to initiliase a model weights, you can do it by setting the --nb_epoch parameter to 0 manually*
+*If you only want to initialise a model weights, you can do it by setting the --nb_epoch parameter to 0 manually*
 ```bash
 # From root directory
 ./pretrain_model.sh